gwyli/amati/README.md

                         file or in a .amati/ directory if the --local switch is used
 ```

+### Docker

-A Dockerfile is available on [DockerHub](https://hub.docker.com/r/benale/amati/tags)
+A Dockerfile is available on [DockerHub](https://hub.docker.com/r/benale/amati/tags) or `docker pull benale/amati:alpha`.

+Whilst an alpha build only the image tagged `alpha` will be maintained.
+If there are breaking API changes these will be detailed in releases going forward.
+Releases can be separately watched using the custom option when watching this repository.

 To run against a specific specification the location of the specification needs to be mounted in the container.